semihM/project_smok/README.md

    #### Alias File Format
    - Following is an example alias file content including an alias called **my_alias_1** documented, referring to **2** commands and is only available for script authorized admins.
 Syntax follows the Squirrel Language table data type, but the file should be saved as a text **(.txt)** file at the end.
+   + **WARNING**: While copy-pasting the examples, it will most likely fail while compiling.
+Some solutions:
+      - Remove the comments around and inside the table, anything after **"//"** inclusively, may cause "expected identifier" error messages
+      - Re-write the example with better indentation OR no indentation OR single line without comments
    ```nut
 {
 	// Alias name